Wednesday, 16 October 2024

 Hurrah!

-I carried on and discovered it had favoured perches that it invariably returned to.Sheltered branches that were low to the ground, the wind unable to be forceful due to the wall.
-For long periods it disappeared, so small amongst the wind flickering leaves it was at times impossible to make it out.
-Its plumage the shade of the dead leaves also an aid in keeping its presence secret, only for it to reveal itself when it flew out after an insect.
+I carried on watching and discovered it had favoured perches that it invariably returned to.Sheltered branches that were low to the ground where the wind was less forceful due to the wall.
+For long periods it disappeared, so small was it amongst the wind flickering leaves it became at times impossible to make it out.
+Its plumage, the shade of the dead leaves, also aided in keeping its presence secret, only for it to reveal itself when it flew out after an insect.

-I embarked on a rollercoaster of frustration and triumph as I pitted myself against this most difficult and elusive of subjects to watch and photograph
+I embarked on a rollercoaster of frustration and triumph as I tested myself against this most difficult and elusive of subjects to watch and photograph

 The Spotted Flycatcher followed a similar feeding pattern to the Red breasted Flycatcher, hunting insects low down where the wind was less fierce, sitting in the lee of a bough for shelter before flying out to snatch a passing insect.
 Both birds would occasionally settle in the grass to seize something not what you would expect to see in their normal habitat but these are vagrants well outside their comfort zone and clinging onto an existence that has become even more precarious.